 We may receive information about you from cookies and other browser storage options, which let us store pieces of data in your web browser that it sends back to us when it makes requests.

-Your IP address is stored when you perform certain actions on our services, which includes when you register for an account, manage your account details, write a direct message or public post, or perform any other action that causes data to be transferred to or from your computer and our services.
+Your IP address may be stored when you perform certain actions on our services, which includes when you: visit a parked domain name or web page, register for an account, submit contact forms (e.g., parking contact forms), manage your account details, write a direct message or public post, or perform any other action that causes data to be transferred to or from your computer and our services.

-We use analytical data for assessment, analysis, and evaluative purposes, which include to understand how our services are used, improve our services, and to focus our efforts on changes that users may find more valuable.
+We use analytical data for assessment, analysis, and evaluative purposes, which include to understand how our services are used, improve our services, provide insights to our users (e.g., about parked domain names), and to focus our efforts on changes that users may find more valuable.

-We may use certain information about you for marketing and promotional purposes, which includes sending you news and newsletters, special offers, promotions, and other information we think may interest you.
+We may use certain information about you for marketing and promotional purposes, which includes sending and showing you news; newsletters; special offers; promotions; and other information, products, and services that may be of interest to you.